RENTERS INSURANCE MAY COVER DOG BITE ATTACK

 LANDLORD GENERALLY NOT RESPONSIBLE FOR TENANT’S DOG

 In most cases a landlord is not responsible for the tenant’s dog.
 This is true both for apartment landlords and the owner of a rental house.
-However, it is possible that a property owners’ insurance may have what is called “medical payment coverage” that would at least pay for a portion of the dog bite victim’s medical bills, but nothing beyond that.
+However, it is possible that a property owners’ insurance may have what is called “medical payment coverage” that would at least pay for a portion of the dog bite victim’s medical bills.
 Therefore, if you are bitted by a dog whose owner is a renter without insurance, you should at least check with the landlord’s insurance company to see if they have medical payment coverage available.

 DOG BITE/ATTACK COMPENSATION LAWYER